penguinnick/Herd_Demography/README.md

 sto.res.df$strategy = factor(sto.res.df$strategy, levels = c(names(offtake.mortality)))
 ```

+Plot the results of the replicated stochastic simulations.

     ## Scale for colour is already present.
     ## Adding another scale for colour, which will replace the existing scale.

 <figure>
 <img src="README_files/figure-gfm/Figure7-1.png"
 alt="Figure.
-7. Plots showing results of replicated projections of change in sheep and goat herd sizes through time under the various survivorship profiles used." />
+S3.7.
+Plots showing results of replicated projections of change in sheep and goat herd sizes through time under the various survivorship profiles used." />
 <figcaption aria-hidden="true">Figure.
-7. Plots showing results of
+S3.7.
+Plots showing results of
 replicated projections of change in sheep and goat herd sizes through
 time under the various survivorship profiles used.</figcaption>
 </figure>

-# Part IV - Optimizing offtake
+# Part IV - Optimizing Culling Rates

-Modification of offtake rates may allow for herd size to remain stable.
+In this section we explore whether modifying culling rates can result in
+stable herd sizes.

-An optimization routine is needed to determine the factor, $\varphi$, by
+We do this by creating an optimization algorithm to determine the
-which female offtake needs to be adjusted to maintain herd size.
-The
+factor, $\varphi$, by which female offtake rates need to be adjusted to
+prevent changes in the herd growth rate from one time step from the
-goal is to achieve a steady state multiplication rate under stochastic
+next.
+The goal is to achieve a steady state multiplication rate under
-changes in fertility and mortality.
-The first step is to determine the
+stochastic changes in fertility and mortality.
-multiplication rate of the herd from one timestep to the next.
-This is
-done using the modified `mmage::fm` function, `mmagefm()`.
-In this
-chunk, a dataframe, `lambda.df` is created by obtaining the
-multiplication rate from the results of the herd projection which used
-the `listpar` object that simulates inter-annual variation in fertility
-and mortality.

-After creating `lambda.df`, an index of the years with lowest lambda is
-created.
-This index will be used to determine `phi` ($\varphi$) in a
-later step.

-## Adjust offtake function
+## Define objective function

-In this chunk, a function is defined that will take as input a `param`
-table from the list of params associated with the worst years for herd
-growth and return a value of $(\lambda - m)^2$, which should be close to
-0. This function will be used in the optimization routine in the
-subsequent chunk.
+We begin by defining the function `get.off.adjust.poff()`, which takes
+as input a `param` table and a value of $\varphi$ and returns the
+squared difference between the projected multiplication rate, $\lambda$,
+and the target multiplication rate, $m$ (set to 1 for stable population
+growth).

 ``` r
 #-- function to adjust offtake based on poff in param table